GSA/digitalgov.gov/content/resources/negotiated-terms-of-service-agreements.md

 See [complete implementation guidance]({{< link "federal-compatible-terms-of-service-agreements.md" >}} "Federal-Compatible Terms of Service Agreements") on the main Terms of Service page.

-## Compatible Tools
+## Federal Compatible Terms of Service

-The list of free tools and services that have federal-compatible Terms of Service agreements.
+This is a list of free tools and services that have federal-compatible Terms of Service agreements.

 _Keep in mind that even though a tool may be on the list, your agency may not have agreed to the TOS for that tool.
-The federal government doesn&#8217;t endorse, sponsor or recommend the products or services on this site or consider them to be superior to any other products or services._
+The federal government doesn&#8217;t endorse, sponsor or recommend the products or services on this site or consider them to be superior to any other products or services.
+Questions?
+Send an email to [digitalgov@gsa.gov](mailto:digitalgov@gsa.gov)_

 {{< termsofservice-compatible >}}

-## No-longer compatible tools
+## No-longer Compatible Terms of Service

-The list of free tools and services that have declined to provide federal-compatible Terms of Service agreements, but had them in the past.
+The list of free tools and services that have stopped providing federal-compatible Terms of Service agreements, but had them in the past.

 {{< termsofservice-not-compatible >}}

-## Closed Tools

-This is the list of free tools and services that have closed, folded, or no longer exist.

-{{< termsofservice-closed >}}